geek/nanite/README.md

 Anything written to a Nanite instance is first pattern matched to see if a handler can be found.
 If the message is not handled, it is piped out of Nanite, just like a regular transform.

-___This module is experimental and brand new, it has no tests yet and the npm version is not yet complete___

 ## Installation
 To install Nanite, simply use npm: